 Maybe you fostered kids that head to back to a horrible environment.
 But they are better for knowing your love.

-Often times when I am chatting with people about their biggest dream, they say, “But what if “x” happens?”
+Often, when I am chatting with people about their biggest dream, they say, “But what if “x” happens?”
 Like “x” will be the whole story.
-Even if “x” happens, a 100 other things will happen also.
+Even if “x” happens, 100 other things will happen also.
 Good things, beautiful things.
 Things that stretch and grow us.
 Things that make life worth living.
-But you don’t get the good stuff with out risking “x”.
+But you don’t get the good stuff without risking “x.”

 The ending doesn’t have to be perfect for the story to be good.

-A old friend messaged me on Facebook this week.
+An old friend messaged me on Facebook this week.
 She wants to be a safe place for teenagers who might otherwise age out of foster care (this is the reality for about 20,000 kids every year in the US).
-She said I may never know how much our story has inspired her to do this.
-She is scared, but has seen how huge the need is and wants to step out to be part of the solution, if only for one child.
+She said I might never know how much our story has inspired her to do this.
+She is scared but has seen how huge the need is and wants to step out to be part of the solution, if only for one child.

-At 22 I adopted a teenager with a manageable medical condition.
-8 years later it took his life without warning.
-But I am so grateful for the time we had and person he helped me become.
+At 22, I adopted a teenager with a manageable medical condition.
+8 years later, it took his life without warning.
+But I am so grateful for the time we had and the person he helped me become.